imgly/pesdk-react-demo/README.md

   <img src="https://img.ly/static/logos/PE.SDK_Logo.svg" />
 </p>

+**You can find our latest examples at https://github.com/imgly/pesdk-web-examples.**

 # PhotoEditor SDK integration example for ReactJS

 This repository contains an example for integrating PhotoEditor SDK into a ReactJS application.